CX-Box/cxbox-doc/docs/navigation/tabs/standard/basicdevelop/tabfordevelop.md

 ## <a id="option_add_view">How add a view to the screen?</a>
+There are two options for adding a view:

+* Single View
+* Aggregate View

 !!! advice on adding views
     Add views only with a plugin

 * **Single View**.
     This type allows to add single view on current level